 Entity Search does not support pagination — a request returns a single set of results, up to

 match_limit.
-To retrieve as many matches as possible, set match_limit to its maximum of 1,000.Sample Request
+To retrieve as many results as possible, set match_limit to its maximum of 1,000.Sample Request

 Sample Response